mavillez/Oblivion/docs/source/scripts.rst

 Note in this example we included modules like TensorFlow, etc., but the user can add any modules he/she wishes.

-Note also that ``TensorFlow/2.8.4`` is loaded and thus ``SciPy-bundle/2021.10``.
+Note also that in this particular example when ``TensorFlow/2.8.4`` is loaded the same happens to ``SciPy-bundle/2021.10``.
 This can be checked in the command line terminal by issuing the following commands:

 .. code-block:: console